Love is learned at home.

-Joaquin’s problem was not only the distance between him and his mother; his brothers did not give him space in the home either.
-They were much older than him and did not like him to be his father’s favorite son, so there was a distance in between them, which contributed to making him feel an emotional void even in his adult life.
-He was mistreated and suffered harassment by his brothers, to the point that he sometimes questioned his existence in this world and thought about taking his own life.
+Joaquin’s problem was not only the distance between him and his mother.
+His brothers did not give him space in the home either.
+They were much older than him and did not like him being his father’s favorite son, so there was a distance in between them, which contributed to him feeling an emotional void even in his adult life.
+He was mistreated and suffered harassment from his brothers, to the point that he sometimes questioned his existence in this world and thought about taking his own life.
 He felt he did not fit in the world around him.

 Now Joaquín is an adult and has serious depression problems that negatively affected him while he was married and still affect him today.
 He feels that not even God loves him, since if He is as good as they say, then, why has He not interfered in his life?
 Since he does not feel God’s love, he cannot feel the love of the people around him.
-His depression was activated when he lost his wife in an accident and since then, he also began to question God due to his loss.
-He also has problems that have develop in his life, he does not feel fulfilled, he is an insecure person and he does not know how to have relationships, especially with people of the opposite sex.
+His depression was activated when he lost his wife in an accident and since then, he began to question God.
+He also has problems that have developed in his life.
+He does not feel fulfilled, he is an insecure person and he does not know how to have relationships, especially with people of the opposite sex.

 Joaquin’s main problem has been the lack of love he experienced in his childhood while developing the attachment to his parents.
 Emotional damage is almost irreparable when a child does not receive a secure attachment, full of love and affection.
-Love is learned at home, and when parents do not emulate a loving relationship with their child, the consequences are terribles.
-It is unlikely to be satisfied with life when home security and love is not received.
-This was proven by a study of Romanian orphans abandoned in orphanages, who were rescued and adopted by loving parents with a good economic status, and despite establishing a loving contact with the adoptive parents, and improving their quality of life, contact with others continued being superficial and fragile.
+Love is learned at home, and when parents do not have a loving relationship with their child, the consequences are terrible.
+A person is unlikely to be satisfied with life when security at home and love are not received.
+This was proven by a study of Romanian orphans abandoned in orphanages, who were rescued and adopted by loving parents with good economic status, and despite establishing a loving contact with the adoptive parents and improving their quality of life, contact with others continued to be superficial and fragile.